Minituff/Minituff/README.md

 <br>
 <br>

-  Hi, I'm [James Tufarelli](https://jamestufarelli.com), a full-stack developer living in San Diego, CA. I began my career as a network engineer in the Air Force, but quickly realized I needed custom code to automate many of my daily tasks.
+  Hi, I'm [James Tufarelli](https://jamestufarelli.com), an engineer living in San Diego, CA. I began my career as a network engineer in the Air Force, but quickly realized I needed custom code to automate many of my daily tasks.
 I developed a passion for software as I began to write more code throughout my career.
 Today, I work as a self-taught software engineer focusing on many different types of technologies.
+I have held multiple roles in my career, such as: network engineer, software enginner, devops engineer, and automation engineer.

 <br>
 <br>